 The Root-Tilden-Kern Program is the nation’s premier public service scholarship.
 Established in 1951, the scholarship has an impressive history; and scholarship alumni are some of the most powerful public service attorneys at work today.
 The program covers full tuition, without regard to financial need, for three years of law school for outstanding students who promise to pursue public service.
-Scholars may also receive loans to cover living expenses, on demonstration of need.

 Each year 20 scholars are selected based on three criteria: commitment to public service, academic excellence, and potential for leadership.
 In addition to full tuition, scholars participate in a program that nurtures future public service leaders by providing unique educational, mentoring, and networking opportunities.

-Within the Root-Tilden-Kern Program, there are several named scholarships focusing on specific issues.
+Within the Root-Tilden-Kern Program, there are several special named scholarships focusing on specific issues.
 Students receiving those scholarships participate in all Root-Tilden-Kern activities and are chosen in the same selection process: